Saniez-l/holbertonschool-higher_level_programming/SQL_more_queries/README.md

-The project SQL - More queries with this tasck<br/>
+The project SQL - More queries with this tasck

 0. My privileges!
 1. Root user
 2. Read user